 This week was filled with excitement, so I have lots of photos to share with you!
 It was one of those weeks where I felt like I experienced so much, that it could have been an entire month.

 One day, it rained so hard I thought we were going to get some serious flooding.
 My flatmate sent me some photos to share with you.
 Somerset West is an interesting place, I don’t think you would get this type of “ferry” service back home.
 Check out the photos, and you will see what I mean..

 I may not have seen any whales this past weekend, but I definitely didn’t miss out on an amazing weekend.
-On saturday I went to Muizenberg with my flatmate because he was meeting a friend to go surfing with.
-It was a surf festival, where the following day, surfers tried to break the Guiness World Record of having the most people riding the same wave.
-Apparently they were very close but didn’t quite get it.
+On Saturday I went to Muizenberg with my flatmate because he was meeting a friend to go surfing with.
+It was a surf festival, where the following day, surfers tried to break the Guinness World Record of having the most people riding the same wave.
+Apparently, they were very close but didn’t quite get it.
 I don’t know how to surf, and didn’t care to try in waters known to be the home of so many great whites, so I went for a nice long walk along the water instead.
-At first I was a little unsure about walking on my own because, muggings do happen sometimes.
+At first, I was a little unsure about walking on my own because muggings do happen sometimes.
 It turned out to be fine, and while I walked, I enjoyed the beautiful scenery and a bag of Biltong (African dried meat).

 As much as I am loving my awesome adventures, I still miss all of my lovely friends and family from home.
 I hope you enjoy reading my blog, and I will see you again before too long.

 Written by: Stef, Cape Town, S.A.